WDI-SEA/notes/04-databases/sql-intro/readme.md

 * Microsoft SQL Server
 * SQLite (Good for mobile development/Small applications)

+### Cloud Storage
-**Cloud Storage**  This is a very vague term and can be used to mean lots of things.
+This is a very vague term and can be used to mean lots of things.
 Typically it is a system in which your data is stored and managed by a company so you don't have to worry about losing it.
 Examples included AWS (Amazon Web Services), Rackspace, MS Azure

+### NoSQL
-**NoSQL** There is also a school of thought called NoSql.
-It is often a Key Value storage system and is not relational.
-This is typically used in applications where a database does not scale well.
+There is also a school of thought called NoSql (literally Not SQL).
+Instead of data being stored in tables, it is often a Key Value storage system and is not relational.
+This is typically used in applications where a database needs to scale well.
 Example technologies include MongoDB, Apache CouchDB, SimpleDB.

 ## How are databases used in the wild?